kiwi0fruit/open-fonts/README.md

 Inconsolata lacks italics, Cyrillic and Greek.
 Inconsolata LGC lacks some whitespace characters, has off-style backtick, italic Latin a and Cyrillic д are controversial design decisions.
 For SugarTeX it's recommended to use [**Inconsolata Sugar**](https://github.com/kiwi0fruit/open-fonts/blob/master/Fonts/InconsolataSugar.zip?raw=true) fork that is simply a renamed Inconsolata LGC with these issues fixed (backtick was simply removed so one from fallback would be used).

-Font fallback chain: `'Inconsolata Sugar', 'Robotization Mono', 'Noto Sans Mono', 'IBM Plex Mono', 'DejaVu Sans Mono', Cousine, 'ST1X Two Math For Robot0 Mono', 'Symbola For Robot0 Mono', 'Noto Sans CJK TC', monospace`.
+Font fallback chain: `'Inconsolata Sugar', 'Robotization Mono', 'Noto Sans Mono', 'IBM Plex Mono', 'DejaVu Sans Mono', Cousine, 'ST1X Two Math For Robot0 Mono', 'Symbola For Robot0 Mono', 'Source Han Sans JP', monospace`.

 ## [Source Code Pro](https://github.com/adobe-fonts/source-code-pro)